Hamzakdev112/assignment/README.md

 The django has been written, and there is one template for you to fill in to make a one page CRUD application by use of the Django APIs.

+Once you have cloned this project, fork it and push the solution to your own repo.
+Send me the link so I can clone it and test your solution

 # Local Installation #